Master equation for non-Markovian quantum Brownian motion: The emergence of lateral coherences: Introduction

-In this Letter we introduce a different methodology to address non-Markovian dynamics, and extend thereby the HPZ Master Equation by dealing directly with the time non-locality of the non-Markovian regime.
-As in \cite{Hu92}, we build upon the path integral approach of Caldeira and Leggett \cite{Caldeira83}.
-We model the environment as a bath of harmonic oscillators with a high frequency cut-off, $\Omega$, and develop a perturbative expansion in powers of $\Omega^{-1}$.
+In this paper we address non-Markovian dynamics by building upon the path integral approach of Caldeira and Leggett \cite{Caldeira83}.
+We model the environment as a bath of oscillators at high temperature with a high frequency cut-off, $\Omega$, and develop a perturbative expansion in powers of $\Omega^{-1}$.
 This method is similar to that applied in \cite{Fraga14}, in which the same expansion is applied to derive the classical Langevin equation.
-We obtain a new quantum master equation with non-Markovian corrections perturbatively added to the standard Lindblad Markovian structure \cite{Lindblad76}.
-We show that the numerical solution of the resulting master equation leads to a considerable slowing down of the decoherence process, obtained through a novel coherence protection mechanism.
-Our resulting equation incorporates memory effects systematically in a dynamical form, and shows a richer behaviour of the time evolution of the reduced density matrix than the one obtained in the HPZ approach \cite{Hu92}.
+We obtain a quantum master equation with non-Markovian corrections perturbatively added to the standard Lindblad Markovian structure \cite{Lindblad76}.
+It is noticeable that the perturbative method introduced here converts the intrinsic time non-locality of the non-Markovian regime \cite{Hu92,Fleming11b} into a local structure defined in terms of higher order spatial derivatives, thereby allowing an easier interpretation of the reduced dynamics.
+Our method is also valid for any general scalar potential felt by the system of interest.

+We also present an exact analytical solution of the master equation, based on the method developed in \cite{Roy99}.
+Our solution shows the presence of an increase of coherence of the system of interest at intermediate times.
+After a fast decoherence process, not too dissimilar from that occurring in the standard Markovian system, our solution predicts a resurgence of quantum coherences, characterised by non-zero density matrix elements away from the diagonal.
+The phenomenon is weakly observed on the decay of the initial coherent modes of the reduced density matrix, and quite pronounced when it emerges from the population structure.
+For this reason we name these \textit{lateral coherences}.
+We demonstrate that there is a corresponding decrease in the von Neumann entropy of the system of interest, associated with a non-Markovian backflow of information into the system, in agreement with \cite{Marcantoni17, Bhattacharya17}.